1 Introduction to Devito

 1.5 Verification and Convergence Testing

 How do we know our numerical solution is correct?
-Verification is the process of confirming that our code correctly solves the mathematical equations we intended.
+Verification (Roache 2009) is the process of confirming that our code correctly solves the mathematical equations we intended.
 This section introduces key verification techniques.

 1.5.1 The Importance of Verification